Indicator Nymphing: 13 Tips From Expert River Guides

 This never happens to anglers that know how to set the hook properly.

-I’m not saying to just move your fly 2 inches on every hook set, what I’m saying is that all it takes to get that hook into the fish is a short hook set and that you be mindful of how much power you use.
+I’m not saying to just move your fly two inches on every hook set, what I’m saying is that all it takes to get that hook into the fish is a short hook set and that you be mindful of how much power you use.

 That means if your fly comes flying out of the water and hits you, your hook set is that hook is moving 20 feet further than required.

-The reality is that many guys will start their hookset with the rod tip pointed up and out towards the fish and at the end of their hookset, their rod tip is far behind them and almost opposite where it started.
-I call this the follow-through hook set and it almost always puts your flies behind you, or on you, or up in the trees.
+The reality is that many guys will start their hookset with the rod tip pointed up and out towards the fish, and at the end of their hookset, their rod tip is far behind them and almost opposite where it started.
+I call this the follow-through hook set, and it almost always puts your flies behind you, or on you, or up in the trees.

 The simple solution is to shorten your hook set stroke.